 (4) records and assets are separate from the other designations,

-Illinois recently enhanced their online filing portal to include the Illinois LLC 5.5(S) form (Articles of Organization Series LLC).
-The service provides for routine filing (typically a 10-day turn-around) or expedited filing (24 to 48 hour turn-around).
+Illinois recently enhanced its online filing portal to include the Illinois LLC 5.5(S) form (Articles of Organization Series LLC).
+The service provides for routine filing (typically a 10-day turn-around) or expedited filing (24 to 48-hour turn-around).
 Either service type can be secured online with a credit card.
-Keep in mind that the only copy of the file stamped Articles of Organization will be that which you print out after submitting to the State of Illinois.
+Keep in mind that the only copy of the file-stamped Articles of Organization will be that which you print out after submitting to the State of Illinois.

 Numbered items in the article below correspond to the numbered questions on the form.
 Unless indicated as optional, all questions must be completed.

 - Limited Liability Company Name: The company name must contain the terms “Limited Liability Company, LLC or L.L.C., and must be in the English alphabet, Arabic or Roman numerals, cannot contain the following terms: “Corporation, Corp, Incorporated, Inc., Ltd., Co., or Limited Partnership or L.P. ” The company name is the name the company will be doing business as in the State of Illinois and must be distinguishable from other companies that have filings with the Illinois Secretary of State.

 2. Address of Principal Place of Business where records of the company will be kept: The principal office may, but need not be a place of business in Illinois.

 3. Articles of Organization are effective on: Effective date means the date your business is legally established which is evidenced by the filing date stamped on the Articles of Organization (the filing date) or, you have the option to choose a date in the future – up to 60 days past the filing date – for your effective date.

 4. Registered Agent Name and Registered Office Address: Each limited liability company and foreign limited liability company must continuously maintain a registered agent and registered office in the state of Illinois, The registered office address cannot be used as the principal office address.